Are you properly tracking user engagement on your WordPress site?

 MonsterInsights makes it really simple.
 You just need to visit the Insights » Reports page in your WordPress admin area and go to the ‘Overview’ report.

 After that, you can scroll down to see other reports with different data.

-You will find your most popular content under the ‘Top Posts/Pages’ section.
+You will find your most popular content in the ‘Top Posts/Pages’ section.

-On most websites, 90% of their traffic goes to 10% of the top pages.
+On most websites, 90% of the traffic goes to 10% of the top pages and posts.